 - Development of new undergraduate/graduate courses and/or modules within existing courses, as well as other departmental

 activities that better attract, retain, and support students and faculty.

-Review the Fellows FAQ, which answers a number of questions about participation.
+Review the Fellows FAQ, which answers a number of frequently asked questions about participation.

 We are so excited to welcome our inaugural cohort from over 67 organizations spanning 4 countries!
 We've curated a number of sessions, activities, and material